 - International Association for the Advancement of Teaching and Research in Intellectual Property

-- PhD.
-University of Warwick, 2018
+- External Examiner, University of Essex

-- AFHEA.
-Higher Education Academy, 2017
+- Fellow, Higher Education Academy

-She has participated in high-level meetings or completed courses at institutions relevant to her research interests including the World Intellectual Property Organisation, the World Trade Organisation, the Food and Agriculture Organisation of the United Nations and the International Union for the Protection of New Varieties of Plants.
+Dr Adebola has participated in high-level meetings or completed courses at institutions relevant to her specialist interests including the World Intellectual Property Organisation, the World Trade Organisation, the Food and Agriculture Organisation of the United Nations and the International Union for the Protection of New Varieties of Plants.
 She was a Visiting Research Fellow at the Nathanson Centre on Transnational Human Rights, Crime and Security, Osgoode Hall Law School, York University, from 21 to 26 January 2019.

-- International Intellectual Property Law and Policy
+- International Intellectual Property Law

-- Geographical Indications for Food and Agricultural Products
+- Geographical Indications

 - LS553C World Trade Organisation: Applied Issues